Healing beyond medicine: Donors make pet and music therapy possible at Baptist Health Hardin

 “I'm just incredibly grateful that the patients and families see the value in what we're doing,” she said.

-Together, pet and music therapy reflect the mission of the Hardin Health & Healing Fund: to surround patients with every possible tool for healing – medical and beyond.
-They show how philanthropy brings innovation and compassion directly into the patient experience.
+Together, pet and music therapy show how donor gifts bring innovation and compassion directly into the patient experience.

 “Music therapy is 100% philanthropy funded,” Kaitlyn emphasized.
 “Without the support of our donors and our grants, there would be no music therapy program, and there would be no opportunities for growth or expansion in any areas of our hospital.”